-Despite this, it is acknowledged that the proposed action will impact areas of mainly low-quality habitats for some of these protected matters.
-As a result, a range of avoidance, mitigation and offsetting measures have been proposed to minimise and compensate for these losses in biodiversity (refer to Section 5.0 below).
+Despite this, it is acknowledged that the proposed action will impact areas of mainly low-quality habitat for most of the above protected matters.
+As a result, a range of avoidance, mitigation and offsetting measures have been proposed to minimise and compensate for these losses in biodiversity (refer to Section 5.0).
 Table 4.1 below outlines a range of environmental outcomes from these measures and why they are beneficial for the MNES outlined above.